 Languages and Culture Studies Student Highlight

 “I always consider myself a student first.
-I’m constantly learning; every day is an opportunity to learn something new,” said Megan Coates, a junior Anthropology major with a concentration in Archaeology and a minor in Ancient Greek, when asked to describe herself.
+I’m constantly learning; every day is an opportunity to learn something new,” said Megan Coates, a junior Ancient Greek major, when asked to describe herself.
 Coates attributes this passion for studying other cultures to her mother, an early supporter of her daughter’s academic career and a social worker who shared her experiences of serving different community members with Coates while she was growing up.

 Coates’s path to Stockton and the School of Arts and Humanities (ARHU) was a winding

 one: a South Jersey native, she grew up ten miles from the University in the uptown

 neighborhood of Atlantic City but originally studied Music Education at St. Augustine’s

 University in North Carolina before transferring to Stockton as a Health Sciences

 During her first semester at Stockton, Coates took a General Studies course, Worlds of Homer, taught by Dr. David Roessel, Professor of Greek, Director of the Stockton Text Center, and Associate Director of the Pappas Center for Interdisciplinary Hellenic Studies.
 The course’s exploration of the Iliad, the ancient Greek epic poem about the Trojan War, captivated her as a window into the Mycenaean civilization.
 Subsequent courses such as Beginning and Intermediate Ancient Greek, Mediterranean Music & Culture, and Archaeology of the Mediterranean World led her to change her major to Ancient Greek